20 ways to increase your ecommerce conversion rate

 Obviously, discounts are not the cheapest way to increase the conversion rate of an online store, but they’re the most effective way to attract those who are searching for good offers.

 When giving discounts, remember profitability.
 The customer should receive benefits without incurring a loss for the online store.
 Use RFM analysis to segment customers and offer discounts selectively.
-For example, BUTIK segmented customers based on their purchasing activity.
+Here is an example of how you can segment customers based on their purchasing activity.

 17. Start a blog